flintlib/arb/doc/source/fmpr.rst

 **fmpr.h** -- binary floating-point numbers
 ===============================================================================

-A variable of type *fmpr_t* holds an arbitrary-precision binary floating-point number, i.e. a rational number of the form `x \times 2^y` where `x, y \in \mathbb{Z}` and `x` is odd;
+A variable of type :type:`fmpr_t` holds an arbitrary-precision binary floating-point number, i.e. a rational number of the form `x \times 2^y` where `x, y \in \mathbb{Z}` and `x` is odd;
 or one of the special values zero, plus infinity, minus infinity,